the queen in me

 The Queen in Me is produced by Amplified Opera and Theatre Gargantua’s SideStream Cycle and is generously supported by the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council.

 The work is currently in development and will see its world premiere in the 2020-2021 season in Toronto.
-Stay tuned for more details.
+Sign up for Teiya’s newsletter to stay in the loop with TQIM’s development.

 “Somewhere our truths collide, all sung unamplified.”